Submit Article

 What Were the Facts of This Case?

-The plaintiff, Hua Sheng Tao, was a semi-skilled worker employed to plaster the walls of a building under construction.
-The first defendant, Welltech Construction Pte Ltd, was the main contractor for the building project and had supplied the scaffolding, including a metal deck, for the workers.
-The second defendant, Transbilt Engineering Pte Ltd, was the sub-contractor and the plaintiff's immediate employer.
+The plaintiff, Hua Sheng Tao, was a semi-skilled worker employed to perform plastering work on the walls of a building under construction.
+The first defendant, Welltech Construction Pte Ltd, was the main contractor for the project.
+The first defendant was responsible for supplying the scaffolding used on-site, which included the provision of metal decks.
+The second defendant, Transbilt Engineering Pte Ltd, was the sub-contractor and the direct employer of the plaintiff.

 How Did the Court Analyse the Issues?

-The court examined the relevant provision, Section 21(1) of the Supreme Court of Judicature Act, which states that an appeal shall lie to the High Court from a decision of a District Court or Magistrate's Court "where the amount in dispute or the value of the subject matter exceeds $50,000 or such other amount as may be specified by an order made under subsection (3) or with the leave of a District Court, a Magistrate's Court or the High Court if under that amount."
+"an appeal shall lie to the High Court from a decision of a District Court or Magistrate's Court in any suit or action for the recovery of immovable property or in any civil cause or matter where the amount in dispute or the value of the subject matter exceeds $50,000 or such other amount as may be specified by an order made under subsection (3) or with the leave of a District Court, a Magistrate's Court or the High Court if under that amount."

 What Was the Outcome?